KDE/latte-dock/README.md

 About
 =====
 Latte is a dock based on plasma frameworks that provides an elegant and intuitive experience for your tasks and plasmoids.
-It animates its contents by using parabolic zoom effect and trys to be there only when it is needed.
+It animates its contents by using parabolic zoom effect and tries to be there only when it is needed.

 **"Art in Coffee"**